 Wow!
-Well done that you actually came to this page.
+Well done on even finding this page!
 We had to include this page because our lawyers made us do it.
 But, as we are a writers’ centre, we believe that messages – even those from lawyers – need to be clear and understandable.
 So we took the legalese the lawyers wrote and translated it into readable English.
 So it’s a pretty good idea to read what’s on this page.

 The purpose of the site